 How to turn your great ideas into actual results

+Most investors and entrepreneurs agree that the key ingredients in startup growth successes are luck, timing and execution.
 But for every high profile unicorn lucky to pick the right market at the right time and seemingly get carried on a wave to a blockbuster IPO, there are hundreds of others who inch their way to the promised land by grinding and executing.

-Grinding is hard because there are always more ideas than there are resources to execute them, especially when growth is slow.
+Execution is hard because there are always more ideas than there are resources to execute them, especially when growth is slow.
 I’ve yet to meet a company that has a problem ideating but I’ve met plenty that have problems turning those ideas into results.

 The problems typically show up in 3 ways: